-- (a) If an employee is required to work overtime, the employee will receive 10 consecutive hours off duty between finishing ordinary work on one day and starting ordinary work on the next day without loss of pay for ordinary working time occurring during such absence. - (b) If the employee is instructed to continue or resume work without receiving 10 consecutive hours off duty, the employee shall be paid double time until the employee is released from duty for 10 consecutive hours without loss of pay for ordinary working time during such absence. - (c) Clause 18.10 does not apply where: - (i) the employee is recalled to work overtime and actually works not more than 2 hours overtime; or - (ii) the period between rostered shifts is 10 hours or less.
+(a) If an employee is required to work overtime, the employee shall be entitled to receive 10 consecutive hours off duty between finishing ordinary work on one day and starting ordinary work on the next day without loss of pay for ordinary working time occurring during such absence.

+- (b) If the employee is instructed to continue or resume work without receiving 10 consecutive hours off duty, the employee shall be paid double time until the employee is released from duty for 10 consecutive hours without loss of pay for ordinary working time occurring during such absence. - (c) Clause 18.10 does not apply where the employee is recalled or retained to work overtime and actually works not more than 2 hours overtime.